vinkrish/querybuilder-sql-adapter/README.md

  - Parses SQL WHERE clauses using node-sql-parser
  - Transforms the AST into RuleGroupType format used by react-querybuilder
  - Supports nested expressions, CASE WHEN, COALESCE, IS NULL, BETWEEN, math expressions, and more
- - Outputs rules that can be round-tripped back to SQL
- - Supports advanced expressions using a raw: true structure for complex right-hand values

 ## Example